john-klein/john-klein.github.io/bf.md

 Following the above notations, we see that the probability _p(A)_ of event _A_ can be bracketed by _u_ and _u+w_.
 In this case, the function that maps each event to its probability lower bound is a belief function.
 In general, not all probability lower bounds are belief functions and belong to a more general framework known as **imprecise probabilities** that relies on capacity theory and Choquet integrals.
 A belief function is actually an infinite monotone lower probability.

-The set of inequalities _u &lt p(A) &lt u+w_ also defines a region of the space of probability distribution.
+The set of inequalities _u \< p(A) \< u+w_ also defines a region of the space of probability distribution.
 Thus, belief functions are also in correspondence with "feasible sets of probability distributions" known as credal sets.

 <!--
 > Other related frameworks are: